Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

 Now we sketch the key ideas of the proof of \lemref{firstsparsificationlemma}.
-We use the polynomial potential function $\Phi^{(t)}$ that only considers nodes with load at least $11$ (see \eq{def_potential}).
-Using the condition that the discrepancy of the load vector is at most $(\log n)^{\epsilon_d}$, it follows directly that the initial value of the potential $\Phi$ is upper bounded by an almost linear function in $n$ (Observation~\ref{obs:potentialinitial}).
-To prove that $\Phi$ decreases, we consider phases of length $\beta:=(\log n)^{\epsilon_t}$, where $\epsilon_t \in (0,1)$ is some small constant.
-In each such phase, we consider the canonical paths starting from nodes with load at least $11$ together with the canonical paths starting from nodes with load at most $9$.
+We use the polynomial potential function $\Phi^{(t)}$ that only involves nodes with load at least $11$ (see \eq{def_potential}).
+Using the condition that the discrepancy of the load vector is at most $(\log n)^{\epsilon_d}$, it follows directly that the initial value of the potential $\Phi$ is upper bounded by an almost linear function in $n$ (see Observation~\ref{obs:potentialinitial} below).
+To prove that $\Phi$ decreases, we consider phases of length $\beta:=(\log n)^{\epsilon_t}$, where $\epsilon_t \in (0,1)$ is a small constant.
+In each such phase, we consider canonical paths starting from nodes with load at least $11$ together with canonical paths starting from nodes with load at most $9$.

-To lower bound the probability that two canonical paths collide, we use the relation between canonical paths and random walks, i.e. as long as both canonical paths have not been connected by a matching edge, they evolve like independent random walks.
-Then, we sieve out those nodes with load at least $11$ from which a canonical path has only a small probability to collide with a canonical path starting from a node with load at most $9$ (Definition~\ref{def:good} and \lemref{goodnodess}).
-Using this, we establish in \lemref{inner} that there are indeed sufficiently many collisions, i.e., sufficiently many canonical paths with load at least $11$ that collide with a canonical path with load at most $9$ within the phase of length $\beta$.
-Clearly, not every collision between two canonical paths reduces the potential (since the load of one of the two canonical paths can change before), but as we argue in \lemref{inner}, the decrease of the potential is essentially the number of collisions divided by the length of the phase $\beta$.
+To lower bound the probability that two canonical paths meet, we use the relation between canonical paths and random walks, i.e., as long as both canonical paths have not been connected by a matching edge, they evolve like independent random walks.
+Then, we focus on the nodes with load at least $11$ from which a canonical path has a large probability to meet with a canonical path starting from a node with load at most $9$ (Definition~\ref{def:good} and \lemref{goodnodess}).
+Using this, we establish in \lemref{inner} that there are indeed sufficiently many encounters and the potential drops.

-The next observation provides an easy bound on the initial value of the potential function $\Phi^{(t)}$ defined by \eq{def_potential}, exploiting the small discrepancy of the load vector.
+We continue with the formal proof.
+The next observation provides a simple bound on the initial value of the potential function $\Phi^{(t)}$ defined by \eq{def_potential}, exploiting the small discrepancy of the load vector.

 \begin{obs} Consider any load vector $x^{(t)}$ with $\overline{x} \in [0,1)$ and discrepancy at most $(\log n)^{\epsilon_d}$.
-Then $ \Phi^{(t)} \leq n \cdot ( (\log n)^{\epsilon_d} + 1)^{8}. $ \end{obs}
+Then, $ \Phi^{(t)} \leq n \cdot ( (\log n)^{\epsilon_d} + 1)^{8}. $ \end{obs}